Gozala/niftysave/README.md

             * If failed, resubmit.
             * Update last check time and resubmit count.
             * If too old or too resubmitted then call Vinyl to log perma-fail.
-* Orch ⏰λ
-    * Manages scraping and initial storing.
-    * Call ChaiNFT from last epoch to current epoch.
-        * Limit 100 epochs per "page"
-        * For each NFT...
-            * Call Vinyl to log existence.
-            * Extract storable links.
-            * For each link.
-                * Call StorProc.
-                * Call Vinyl to update pin status for asset.
-                * Call Followup iff asset is not already pinned.
 * Promulgate λ + ⏰λ
     * Periodic recounts of metrics, totals cached in KV store.
     * Exposes prometheus metrics endpoint.